gvwilson/thirdbit/_posts/2013/2013-07-18-data-workflows.md

 </p>
 <p>
   Two dozen of us went through this exercise last week at a workshop on what to teach biologists about computing.
-  The first step was to put together a "driver's license" exam&mdash;something that would tell you fairly quickly whether the author of the paper you were about to review was computationally competent.
+  The first step was to put together a "driver's license" exam–something that would tell you fairly quickly whether the author of the paper you were about to review was computationally competent.
   I posted the groups' responses a couple of days ago.
   As a follow-on, we did before-and-after user stories: